Confidential Business Information (CBI)

 Brief Overview of Process

-If the claim is determined to be valid, the supplier may continue selling, or an employer may continue using, the product without disclosing the exempted information for a period of three years, after which the exemption expires.
-At that time, the supplier or employer must refile the claim if they wish to continue to protect the CBI, and a new HMIRA RN will be issued.
+If the claim is determined to be valid or partially valid (in other words, some of the CBI requested in the claim meets the criteria), the supplier may continue selling or importing, or an employer may continue using, the product without disclosing the exempted information for which the claim is considered valid for a period of 3 years, after which the exemption expires.
+At that time, the supplier or employer must refile the claim if they wish to continue to protect the CBI, and a new HMIRA RN will be issued if the refiled claim meets filing requirements.

 Protection of CBI